Speaker Johnson leads House GOP on a trip to a Texas border city as Ukraine aid hangs in the balance

 During parts of December, border crossings in Eagle Pass, as well as other locations, swamped the resources of Customs and Border Protection officials.
 Authorities closed cargo rail crossings in Eagle Pass and El Paso for five days and shut down border crossings in the Arizona city of Lukeville.

 Authorities say the numbers of migrants eased over the December holidays as part of a seasonal pattern.
-The border crossings are reopening, and illegal crossings in Eagle Pass fell to 500 on Monday, according to administration officials who were not authorized to discuss the matter publicly and spoke on the condition of anonymity.
+The border crossings are reopening, and arrests for illegal crossings from Mexico fell to about 2,500 on Monday, from more than 10,000 on several days in December, officials said.

+“We need to fix the border.
+There’s virtually unanimous agreement among Democrats and Republicans about that,” Senate Majority Leader Chuck Schumer, D-N.Y., said at the U.S. Capitol on Wednesday.
+He added: “Everyone’s going to have to give something to get this done.”

 Republicans are pressuring Biden and Democrats to accept strict border measures and they see the high number of migrants arriving at the border as a political weakness for the president.